7 Best Steelhead Fly Rods of 2023: Recommended By River Guides

 Check Alternative Price and Stock

-The 10 foot 7 weight St Croix Imperial fly rod is a good mid-priced fly rod for fishing for great lakes steelhead.
-The 10 foot 8 weight should handle west coast steelhead and also great lakes salmon and is a good choice of rod in this price range.
+The 10 foot 7 weight St Croix Imperial fly rod is a good mid-priced fly rod for fishing for Great Lakes Steelhead.
+The 10 foot 8 weight should handle West Coast steelhead and also Great Lakes salmon and is a good choice of rod in this price range.

 I found this rod to be a bit softer than some other rods which protects light tippets and can help when flipping over indicator rigs.
 The 7-weight fly rod that I guided with for a couple of years handled the hundreds of steelhead that my clients hooked with it.